-Preserving a link to our literary past: Community volunteers keep the doors open at Lakefield’s Christ Church in Lakefield, Ontario.
+Community volunteers with a passion for literary history and historic buildings keep the doors open at Lakefield’s Christ Church in Lakefield, ON.

 Involving heritage conservation expertise at key points, and having strong leadership to guide the process, the Committee has achieved remarkable results on the chapel’s condition.
 Over the years, the work has included roof replacement, structural upgrades, masonry repairs, new furnace, reconstruction of a historic wood vestry, and rehabilitation of interior finishes.